Bee Bearding: Why Bees Hang Outside?

 If you have only one hive that is bearding every day and other hives are not, you might want to perform an inspection of the hive.

-Check the hive to ensure that the bees do have enough space inside and are not crowded on the frames.
 If every single frame is covered with bees, they may not have enough room.
-Consider if it is time to add another box on the hive.
+Consider if it is time to add another box to the hive.

 Honey bees hanging outside front of hive image.